New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: conclusion

 \section{conclusion}

 In this study, we apply a new cosmological model-independent restriction to LIV using time delay data and luminosity distance data from GRBs.
-Initially, we collected a dataset consisting of 93 time delay obtained from Multiple observations of GRBs, reaching the redshift to $z\sim 6.29$.
+Initially, we collected a dataset consisting of 88 time delay obtained from long GRBs, reaching the redshift to $z\sim 6.29$.
 Subsequently, we employ the GP methodology to reconstruct the luminosity distance datasets from 174 GRBs into $K(z)$.
-Additionally, the power-law model of inherent time delays is incorporated in our LIV model, with two parameters $\tau$ and $\alpha$.
+Additionally, the power-law model of intrinsic time delays is incorporated in our LIV model, with two parameters $\tau$ and $\alpha$.

-Under the constraints of multiband GRBs, we get the LIV limit results at higher redshifts ($0.117<z<6.29$), the linear and quadratic LIV effects are $E_{QG,1}\geq 1.4\times 10^{15}$ and $E_{QG,2}\geq 8.18\times 10^{9}$.
+Under the constraints of multiband GRBs, we get the LIV limit results at higher redshifts ($0.117<z<6.29$), the linear and quadratic LIV effects are $E_{\mathrm{QG},1}\geq 1.5\times 10^{15}$ GeV and $E_{\mathrm{QG},2}\geq 8.5\times 10^{9}$ GeV.
 The magnitude exhibits a significant reduction in comparison to the energy scale of Planck.
-With the support of the 93 time delay dataset from multi-observation GRBs, we obtain the relatively accurate intrinsic time delay constraint: $\tau = 0.228_{-0.130}^{+0.025}$ and $\alpha=0.280_{-0.050}^{+0.059}$ ($n=1$), $\tau=0.312_{-0.140}^{+0.056}$ and $\alpha = 0.225_{-0.038}^{+0.038}$ ($n=2$).
-In our results, the intrinsic time delay is positive and proportional to the energy of the photon.
+With the support of the 88 time delay dataset from long GRBs, we obtain the relatively accurate intrinsic time delay constraint: $\tau = 0.26_{-0.19}^{+0.10}$ s and $\alpha=0.26_{-0.05}^{+0.06}$ ($n=1$), $\tau=0.37_{-0.16}^{+0.07}$ s and $\alpha = 0.21_{-0.04}^{+0.04}$ ($n=2$).
+Our results show a positive intrinsic time delay, indicating that higher-energy photons are emitted prior to lower-energy ones.
 All of the results are consistent with the previous studies.
 We combine the luminosity distance with the time delay information used in this paper, which comes entirely from GRBs.
 This might alleviate some systematics coming from different physical properties of different populations of objects, providing a more compelling set of constraints.

-In a word, we present a novel approach to constrain LIV independent of cosmological models.
+In summary, we present a novel approach to constrain LIV independent of cosmological models.
 To achieve tighter LIV constraints, the support from a larger number of GRBs time delay data with enhanced accuracy and higher energy band is anticipated in our study.
 Combined with more observations, we may be able to further investigate the constraints of LIV and explore the underlying physics behind LIV.